-To use most of BC's technology services, you need to know your BC username and log-in information.
-For example, your username and password allows access to your email account and your PIN allows access to your voicemail account.
+To use most of BC's technology services, you need to know your BC username and password.
+For example, your username and password allows access to Agora Portal and your PIN allows access to your voicemail account.
 Learn more about your BC security credentials and what you can access with them.

 Your BC email account

 - Learn about BC's Spam Quarantine Service, which automatically quarantines and deletes messages it identifies as spam.